kavula818/dummy/README.md

   - on mouse, Left click
   - on remote, press OK button
 ### To enable/disable Suspend mode
-  - Open "Options" on the top right corner
+  - Open "Controls" on the top right corner
   - Navigate to enable/disable Suspend mode.
 To enable/disable,
     - Press Enter on keyboard
     - Press OK on remote